apetros/sps-cut/content/authors/s.-panagi/_index.md

 - Research Associates
 ---

-Chrysovalantis Spanias received the diploma in Electrical and Computer Engineering from the National Technical University of Athens (NTUA) in 2010.
-During 2010-13 was employed as a Senior Electrical Engineer in the Construction Industry in Cyprus.
-He received his PhD from the Department of Electrical Engineering, Computer Engineering and Informatics, Cyprus University of Technology in 2020.
-He currently works for the Distribution System Operator (DSO) of the Electricity Authority of Cyprus (EAC).
+Savvas Panagi received his diploma in Electrical and Computer Engineering from the National Technical University of Athens (NTUA) in 2023.
+During 08/2022-09/2022 was trained as a Junior Engineer to the LDK (Energy Consultant) in Greece.
+During 10/2022-02/2023 was trained as a Engineer for the Distribution System Operator (DSO) of the Electricity Authority of Cyprus (EAC).
+He currently works for Sustainable Power System Lab of Cyprus Universty of Technology.
 His main area of research is stability analysis and control of power systems.